 Out-of-State Training Services

-The purchase of any training services or related support services from out-of-state providers requires regional director approval.
+The purchase of any training services or related support services from out-of-state providers requires regional director (RD) approval.
 This includes online or correspondence training purchased from providers that are not located in Texas.

-Purchasing an out-of-state training service that is ordinarily regulated in Texas, but is not regulated in the state where the service is provided, requires consultation with state office program specialist and regional director approval.
+Purchasing an out-of-state training service that is ordinarily regulated in Texas, but is not regulated in the state where the service is provided, requires consultation with state office program specialist and RD approval.
 Note: This includes out-of-state proprietary and vocational training.

-In addition to this, payment of out-of-state tuition rates at training institutions in the state of Texas also require regional director approval.
+In addition to this, payment of out-of-state tuition rates at training institutions in the state of Texas also require RD approval.
 For additional information about payment rates for out of state training refer to C-414-17: Tuition and Fees.

 Out-of-State MAPS Services

 Out-of-state MAPS services must also be purchased from providers who are properly credentialed.
 To ensure that a provider is properly credentialed, consult with the state office program specialist for MAPS provider services.

-Regional director approval is required to purchase MAPS services from an out-of-state provider.
+RD approval is required to purchase MAPS services from an out-of-state provider.
 On behalf of an individual customer, an RD may proactively approve multiple SAs to the same out-of-state provider when that entity is the customer's primary care physician or treating surgeon.

 Records from Out-of-State Providers

-The purchase of medical records or training transcripts from out-of-state providers does not require additional out-of-state approvals.
+The purchase of medical records or training transcripts from out-of-state providers does not require out-of-state approvals.

 Contracted Out-of-State Goods and Services